 Bulk Eculizumab Biosimilar – Research Grade

-ichorbio’s Eculizumab Biosimilar – Research Grade is manufactured in a cGMP compliant facility. ichorbio: the best antibodies for in vivo research.
+ichorbio’s Eculizumab Biosimilar – Research Grade is manufactured in a cGMP compliant facility.
+Our eculizumab biosimilar is strictly for research use only (RUO).

 ichorbio’s research grade eculizumab biosimilar is available in the following sizes:

 ichorbio regularly manufactures bulk multi-gram amounts of our eculizumab biosimilar – please contact us for pricing.

 Detects human Complement protein C5.
 This non-therapeutic antibody uses the same variable region sequence as the therapeutic antibody Eculizumab.
 This product is for research use only (RUO).

 This monoclonal antibody was purified using multi-step affinity chromatography methods such as Protein A or G depending on the species and isotype.

 Eculizumab biosimilar is a recombinant humanized monoclonal IgG2/4κ antibody produced by Chinese hamster ovary cell culture and purified by standard bioprocess technology.
 Eculizumab biosimilar contains human constant regions from human IgG2 sequences and human IgG4 sequences and murine complementarity-determining regions grafted onto the human framework light- and heavy-chain variable regions.
 Eculiz umab biosimilaris composed of two 448 amino acid heavy chains and two 214 amino acid light chains and has a molecular weight of approximately 148 kDa.

 Sterile, preservative-free, clear and colorless solution with a pH of 7.0, containing sodium dihydrogen phosphate, hydrogen phosphate Disodium, sodium chloride and polysorbate 80 (plant origin).
 BSA and Azide free.

 ≤ 0.75 EU/mg as determined by the LAL method